Memory-Efficient Differentially Private Training with Gradient Random Projection: Experiment Details

 For the memory experiment with results shown in in \cref{fig:roberta-opt-memory-usage}, we train for 30 steps and record the maximum memory reserved by PyTorch \citep{paszke2019pytorch} using the \texttt{torch.cuda.max\_memory\_reserved()} function, for a range of batch sizes.
 For all sizes, we use a gradient accumulation step for the first-order methods so that accumulated gradients are included in the memory accounting.
 We also repeat the memory experiment for \ouralg{} with varying subspace dimension $r$, with results shown in \cref{fig:roberta-memory-varied-r}.
+In \cref{fig:roberta-r-ablation}, we plot the test set accuracy of RoBERTa-Large on SST-2, SNLI, and TREC using \ouralg{} with varying $r$ from $[4,8,16,32,64,128,256]$ at $\varepsilon=2$ and $\varepsilon=6$ privacy levels.
+To obtain the results, we perform an initial search for the optimal clipping parameter $C$ from the choices $[0.1,0.5,1.0,5.0,20.0]$ for each $r$ and dataset, and use that value of $C$ to fine-tune the model on the dataset with three different random seeds, with the average final test accuracy reported.

 0.15cm

 0.15cm

 To get the timing results shown in \cref{tab:roberta-timing}, we time how long the RoBERTa fine-tuning takes on SST-2 takes using an H100 GPU for DP-Adam, DPZero, and \ouralg{}, using the same experimental setup as we use to get the final results for different.
 The total batch size is set to 64.
 For DP-Adam, a batch size of 64 does not fit, so we use a physical batch size of 32 and gradient accumulation.
 For all methods, we fine-tune for 50 steps.
 The total train time for each method is inferred from the time for 50 steps, assuming 1000 total steps for DP-Adam and \ouralg{} and 10000 total steps for DPZero.